Skip to content

 Rattan has been used in traditional medicine for its purported health benefits.
 Various parts of the plant, such as the roots and shoots, are believed to have medicinal properties.
 Traditional remedies utilize rattan to treat ailments such as joint pain, inflammation, and digestive issues.

-Rattan fibers are sometimes used in the creation of traditional clothing and accessories.
-The flexible nature of rattan makes it suitable for weaving into hats, belts, and other wearable items.
+Rattan fibers are sometimes used to make traditional clothing and accessories.
+Rattan's flexibility makes it suitable for weaving into hats, belts, and other wearable items.
 In many cultures, rattan is incorporated into ceremonial attire and everyday garments.

 Sports equipment